 However, the most positive thing about this dye is not really the color but how soft it is with the hair.
 If I notice that it is softer after applying it.
 And since I have bleached hair, anything that helps me reduce the damage is good for me.

-I can not tell you if it rises well on virgin hair, since this time I have used it on a hair already dyed.
+I can not tell you if it lifts up well on virgin hair, since this time I have used it on a hair already dyed.

 This dye is basically applied like any other.
-It includes hydrogen peroxide, so it is not necessary to buy it separately.
+It includes developer (the developer), so it is not necessary to buy it separately.
 In addition, it includes a pre-coloration care serum and also a post-coloration mask.

 1. Apply the protective serum to dry, unwashed hair.

-2. Mix the entire tube of coloring cream in the bottle of developer cream (hydrogen peroxide).
+2. Mix the entire tube of coloring cream in the bottle of developer cream (developer).

 4. Close the bottle and shake.